pizlonator/fil-c-website/source/installation.md

 The Fil-C installation currently operates using the [pizfix slice](pizfix.html): the Fil-C libraries are in the `pizfix/lib` directory, and the headers are in `pizfix/include`.
 The compiler automatically knows how to find those headers and libraries, and will link programs in such a way that they will look for their dependent shared libraries there.

+Binary releases of Fil-C use musl as the libc.

 ## Source Release

 Clone Fil-C from GitHub:

     git clone https://github.com/pizlonator/fil-c.git

-You can build just the base Fil-C (what comes in the binary release) by doing:
+Source releases can be built in four different ways:

+1. Fast build with musl using `./build_all_fast.sh`.
+2. Fast build with glibc using `./build_all_fast_glibc.sh`.
+3. Full build with musl using `./build_all.sh`.
+4. Full build with glibc using `./build_all_glibc.sh`.

+Building with glibc means getting a more GNU/Linux-compatible environment.
+Some software (like coreutils and OpenSSH) have minor issues or missing features when built against musl.

+The fast build just builds the compiler, runtime, libc (either musl or glibc), libc++abi, and libc++.
+When building with glibc, the fast build also builds libxcrypt.

+The full build builds everything that the fast build builds plus the full Fil-C corpus, i.e. [most of the programs that have been ported to Fil-C](programs_that_work.html).
+Full builds require more prerequisites and take much longer.

+The most well-supported option right now is:

     ./build_all_fast.sh

-In the `fil-c` directory.
-If you want to also build the Fil-C corpus, which includes a bunch of programs ported to Fil-C (like Python, zsh, and others)), then do:

-    ./build_all.sh
+This gives you the same environment you would get if you downloaded a binary release.

 # Try It Out